-Dr. Pankaj Hans provides Best Laparoscopic Hernia Treatment in Faridabad, with over 16 years of experience as a laparoscopic surgeon.
+Dr. Pankaj Hans is one of the best Hernia Surgeon & Hernia repair Doctor in Faridabad.
+He provides the Best Laparoscopic Hernia Treatment in Faridabad, with over 16 years of experience as a laparoscopic surgeon.

 A hernia occurs when the contents of a body cavity bulge out of the area where they are normally contained.

 Hernias by themselves may be asymptomatic (produce no symptoms) or cause slight to severe pain.
 The pain can occur while resting or only during certain activities such as walking or running.
 Nearly all hernias have a potential risk of having their blood supply cut off (becoming strangulated).
 When the content of the hernia bulges out, the opening it bulges out through can apply enough pressure that blood vessels in the hernia are constricted causing the decreased or total loss of blood supply to the protruding tissues.
 If the blood supply is cut off at the hernia opening in the abdominal wall, it becomes a surgical emergency as the tissue needs oxygen (which is transported by the blood).